 For such tough requirements, the Rübig GmbH & Co.
-KG company nitriding process over many years of research and development work, which makes the surface structure of steel particularly resistant.
-As powerful as the plasma nitriding system from Rübig is, its CIMPLICITY HMI/SCADA system from GE Vernova Digital, implemented by partner Taschek & Gruber (T&G), is just as powerful - providing many benefits as Rübig grows and exceeds the needs of all customer requests.
+KG company has developed the plasma nitriding process over many years of research and development work, which makes the surface structure of steel particularly resistant.
+As powerful as the plasma nitriding system from Rübig is, its CIMPLICITY HMI/SCADA system from GE Digital, implemented by partner Taschek & Gruber (T&G), is just as powerful - providing many benefits as Rübig grows and exceeds the needs of all customer requests.